Compare window quotes

 Have you been wondering about conservatory prices and what each style of conservatory actually entails?
 We have put together this helpful article to give you the price range of common conservatory styles and what each of them means.

-It is incredibly difficult to predict how much your conservatory will cost you in total, since there are many different factors that affect the final price.
-Conservatories do usually entail a fairly significant investment—the general range of price quoted being in the £6,000 to £20,000 range.
+It is incredibly difficult to predict how much your conservatory will cost in total because there are many different factors that affect the final price.
+Conservatories are a significant investment—the general price quoted is in the £6,000 to £20,000 range.

-Suffice to say, if you want a bigger conservatory in nicer materials to be installed, you will be paying much more than if you install a smaller, uPVC conservatory by yourself.
+Suffice to say, if you want a bigger conservatory in nicer materials, you will be paying much more than if you install a smaller, uPVC conservatory by yourself.

 This helpful graphic shows generic versions of each of the most popular styles.
-Beneath we explain more in detail what each version entails.
+Beneath we explain more in detail the key characteristics of each conservatory type.

 Lean-to or Mediterranean conservatory